ChangXiaodong/STM32bootloader/README.md

 #Example:
 		 bin.py -p somefile.bin
-		 This will pre-erase flash, write somefile.bin to the flash on the device, and then perform a verification after writing is finished. run.py -A
+		 This will pre-erase flash, write somefile.bin to the flash on the device, and then perform a verification after writing is finished. if you wangt start all nodes----Input:run.py -A run.py	-l    for list all ports
-		 start all nodes
-		 run.py	-l
-		 list all ports
-		 run.py	5-20
+	run.py	5-20  for
 		 start COM5 to COM20
 		 run.py	5-20 15 16 17
 		 start COM5 to COM20 except COM15,COM16,COM17